ogallagher/Complex-Processing-Game/README.md

 - [x] Server: have the environment server keep a list of requested blockNumbers.
 Then send packets for each one at a time.
 - [x] Client: if end header is not visible, read everything to the end of the data string
 - [x] Debug blockNumber list and reading broken messages
-- [ ] Client: other players' movement is better (smoother), but still flickers.
-Problem is not so much gaps in movement any more.
+- [ ] Client: other players' movement is better (smoother), but still jumps.
 Solution: ??... for now, just examine the program to find the problem.
 - [x] Introduce standardized time.
 - [x] Server: Put time stamps on sent player data
 - [x] Client: Only read in other player data if time-stamp > that player's last time-stamp